 Smash it up a little with a spatula.

-…and grate 1/2 cup of parmesan in a medium sized bowl.
-I know we are breaking some kind of culinary law by putting cheese on top of fish… but I’m a rule breaker, so bring it ON!
-I’m not scared.
+Grate 1/2 cup of parmesan in a medium sized bowl.
+I know we are breaking some kind of culinary law by putting cheese on top of fish, but I’m a rule breaker.

 Measure and add in 1/2 teaspoon Old Bay seasoning, 1/4 teaspoon of both dried basil and black pepper and 1/8 teaspoon of both celery salt and onion powder.